dalton/traffic/README.md

 In the Security Onion VM

-* Create a  pcap
+First, create a  pcap

     sudo tcpdump -w /tmp/test.pcap

-* View it in Wireshark
+Then, view it in Wireshark

     wireshark /tmp/test.pcap